HL7/livd/input/pagecontent/index.md

 The following topics are out of scope of this initial, first version R1:

-* The mapping of IVD Test Orders, which requires additional data and alignment on a standardized coding system for orders.
-Although IVD Test Orders and IVD Test Results are related, information required for IVD Test Order mapping should be provided by a separate mapping table.
+* The mapping of IVD test orders, which requires additional data and alignment on a standardized coding system for orders.
+Although IVD test orders and IVD test results are related, information required for IVD test order mapping should be provided by a separate mapping table.
 * The mapping of result values to LOINC answer codes and/or SNOMED.
 * Any long-term or common storage locations hosting the published LOINC codes.
 * Regulatory impacts of vendors providing LOINC codes for their IVD tests.